Demand Planning

 The Demand Planner Who Didn’t Need to Fight Fires Anymore

-Translytics Editorial Team
+Translytics Planning Team

-4 min read
+5 min read

 Her day used to begin in chaos.

 Five zones were calling.
 Orders were missed.
 Stock wasn't aligned.
+The sales team was frustrated.

 And she - the demand planner - was already firefighting before her coffee had a chance to cool.